 When You Get The Call, here are some questions to ask the literary agent offering representation, by Bookends Literary Agency.
 And some questions a literary agent may ask you, by former literary agent Mary Kole.

 When You Get An Offer here’s an article of things to consider while deciding if you’ve found the right agent for you and your book, by a writer who said “no” to an agent.

 Publishing & Marketing Resources

 As with agents, you could google publishing agencies.
 If you do, be wary of vanity presses masquerading as traditional publishers, charging you for printing and doing very little to promote sales of your book (Austin Macauley tops that list).
-In general, if they find you or anyone offers you a deal that seems to good to be true -its probably a lie.
+In general, if they find you or anyone offers you a deal that seems too good to be true -it’s probably a lie.
 Also be wary of hybrid or ebook publishers claiming to be ‘traditional publishers’ -if they may expect you to cover some costs, they aren’t traditional publishers.
 And if they only sell ebooks -whats the difference in their profits compared to a publisher who also sells hard copy?
-Its worth finding out before you consider signing anything.
+It’s worth finding out before you consider signing anything.

 Publishing and Other Forms of Insanity has a comprehensive list of publishers accepting unsolicited submissions (in multiple countries), a long list of articles about self-publishing and other useful resources such as contests, and where to get reviews.

 Author’s Publish is a mailing list, and one of the emails they send regularly is a comprehensive, free ebook guide to publishing.
 Their emails also contain reviews and lists of publishers and magazines accepting unsolicited submissions.

 Profit and Loss –How Publishers Decide What to Publish, by Jane Friedman.